-We were unable to obtain sufficient appropriate audit evidence to satisfy ourselves as to the recoverability of promissory note receivables of approximately HK\$62,300,000 and HK\$62,300,000 and related interest receivables of approximately HK\$6,784,000 and HK\$4,870,000 as at 31 December 2020 and 2019 respectively.
-There are no other satisfactory audit procedures that we could adopt to determine whether the expected credit losses on promissory note receivables of approximately HK\$Nil and HK\$26,700,000 for the years ended 31 December 2020 and 2019, respectively are properly recognised.
+Since the promissory note was secured by the 17.5% of the issued share capital of Spotwin, its recoverable amount mainly depends on continuation of the Project, which the result is uncertain depends on the progress and result of the appeal and mediation with the government as mentioned above in the first qualification.
+Due to the outcome of the appeal or mediation is uncertain, we were unable to obtain sufficient appropriate audit evidence to satisfy ourselves as to the recoverability of promissory note receivables of approximately HK\$62,300,000 and HK\$62,300,000 and related interest receivables of approximately HK\$8,697,000 and HK\$6,784,000 as at 31 December 2021 and 2020 respectively.
+There are no other satisfactory audit procedures that we could adopt to determine whether any expected credit losses on promissory note receivables and related interest receivables for the years ended 31 December 2021 and 2020 should be recognised or reversed.